kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->
-* Allow users to update the `volumeClaimTemplates` of a `StatefulSet`.
+* Allow users to update some fields of `volumeClaimTemplates` of a `StatefulSet`.
-* Automatically patch the associated PersistentVolumeClaim objects if applicable, without interrupting the running Pods.
+* Automatically patch the associated PersistentVolumeClaim objects, without interrupting the running Pods.
 * Support updating PersistentVolumeClaim objects with `OnDelete` strategy.
 * Coordinate updates to `Pod` and PersistentVolumeClaim objects.
 * Provide accurate status and error messages to users when the update fails.